gyana/gyana/DEVELOPMENT.md

 yarn build:watch
 ```

-Create a new CRUDL Django app with `just startapp`.
+Bootstrap a new CRUDL Django app with `just startapp`.

 ## Test